Proto-Villanovan culture: Funerary practices and burial rites

-The proto-Villanovans practiced cremation.
-The ashes were placed in Urnfield-style double-cone shaped funerary urns, often decorated with geometric designs, and then buried in the ground.
+The Protovillanovan culture shares many traits with the Urnfield culture of Central Europe, particularly regarding funerary practices.
+The deceased were cremated, and their ashes were placed in Urnfield-style biconical (double-cone shaped) ceramic funerary urns, often decorated with geometric designs, and then buried directly in the ground, in pits, or in stone-lined cists.
+The decorative motifs were engraved in the clay before firing; only in southern regions painted decorations were also used.
 Elite graves containing jewelry, bronze armor, and horse harness fittings were separated from ordinary graves, showing for the first time the development of a highly hierarchical society, so characteristic of Indo-European cultures.